SabbirZzaman/sabbirzzaman/README.md

 # Hi, This Is Sabbir Zzaman

 A frontend developer specializing in building functional web applications.
-Interested in the entire frontend spectrum and working on ambitious projects with positive people
+Interested in the entire frontend spectrum and working on ambitious projects with positive people.

 I started my journey in 2018.
 As well as work I also continued to keep learning and exploring new technologies for updating myself.
 I've made myself more efficient and productive.
 I love to learn new technologies and work on them.
 I have strong working skills with React.js, Redux, and JavaScript in Building functional UI for both smaller and larger projects.